 So it depends on which role you're interested in, as to how you might enter and train.
 Discover more about whether a career in public health is for you; you might also find it helpful to take a look at our career planning section.

 Opportunities exist in within national government, local government, the NHS, higher education institutions, the armed services as well as the voluntary and community (or third) sector too.
-Find out more about employers of public health staff.

 Entry requirements and specific content for public health degrees differ greatly depending on the studying institution.
 It's important therefore to check with institutions prior to making an application.
 To view a list of example areas of study relevant to public health and where to find out more, please visit the complete university guide website.